PVinaches/PVinaches/README.md

 ### About me :woman_technologist:

-I am **Paloma Vinaches**, a Spanish **web developer** based in Luxembourg.
+I am **Paloma Vinaches**, a Spanish **software developer** based in Luxembourg.

 <div style="text-align: justify">
-    I have been studying programming for the last two years.
+    I have been studying programming since 2019.
 I started with Python and Matlab for work reasons.
-Still, after finishing <a href="https://cs50.harvard.edu/x/2020/">CS50x</a> in October 2020, I decided to become a web developer.
+Still, after finishing <a href="https://cs50.harvard.edu/x/2020/">CS50x</a> in October 2020, I decided to become a software developer.
+Since October 2021 I am a UI/API developer in ANote Music Sarl, contributing to the development of the platform and website, both for desktop, responsiveness and app.
 </div>

 ### Languages and Tools :computer: